ddelnano/terraform-provider-mikrotik/docs/resources/bridge.md

 ### Optional

 - `comment` (String) Short description of the interface.
 - `fast_forward` (Boolean) Special and faster case of FastPath which works only on bridges with 2 interfaces (enabled by default only for new bridges).
+Default: `true`.
 - `vlan_filtering` (Boolean) Globally enables or disables VLAN functionality for bridge.

 ### Read-Only